aaron6260/project-controls-analytics/README.md

 Imagine you work for a mid-sized EPC (Engineering, Procurement, and Construction) company.

-The company manages approximately 200 active and completed projects over the past five years.
+The company manages approximately 200 active, planned, and completed projects ranging from January 2021 to December 2025 with a 24 month planning horizon for future projects.
+The 200 projects are spread across 25 unique clients.

 Each month, project controls exports reports from several systems into CSV files.